 Business credit cards almost always require a personal guarantee.
 This means activity will likely show up on your personal credit report.
 This can be a good thing if you are using it wisely.
 Alternatively, it can also negatively impact your personal credit score if you are late making payments on your business credit card or max out your credit limit.
 You can avoid this by looking for business credit cards that don’t report to consumer credit bureaus.

 If you took out a business loan to start or grow your business you are busy paying off this debt.
 Add in personal debt, it can be an overwhelming amount.
 Overuse of your business credit card can add to this debt and make it harder for you to dig out.
 As mentioned, this debt may show up on your personal credit report.
 It could negatively impacting your debt-to-income ratio, which is a factor considered in your credit score and by lenders making credit decisions.

 Potential for Abuse

 Having a company credit card can make it tempting for it to be misused by your employees.
 People make mistakes, but the temptation is out there.
 You can avoid this risk by not having credit cards for your employees.
 But, even as a business owner, you might be tempted to blur the lines between business expenses and personal expenses being charged to your credit card.

 Mixing of Personal and Business Expenses

 When deciding on whether or not you should have a business credit card, keep in mind what your business needs truly are.
-If you need to grow your business credit a business credit card can be a good move.
+If you need to grow your business credit a it can be a good move.
 But, if you don’t spend enough to meet the larger reward requirements of a business card then a personal card might be sufficient for now.
 Either way, read the fine print of any personal or business credit card you are considering and know what your objectives are.
-Business credit cards can be beneficial if used correctly.
+These credit cards can be beneficial if used correctly.